xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 - When a Test Suite/ Test Suite Collection execution finishes, Katalon will create Test Run and submit Test Results to ADO.
 - Dynamically change test plan ID, test run name, and build number of a test run via CLI.

-In short, it will support you to do the following jobs:
+In short, it will support you:

 - When you have manual Test Cases in ADO and you want to map to a corresponding automated Test Case in Katalon Studio to know which Test Cases are automated.